Lucasc-99/NoTorch/README.md

 FEATURES:

-- A matrix valued autograd engine, allowing for 24 (and counting) differentiable matrix operations:
+- A matrix valued autograd engine, allowing for 24 (and counting) differentiable matrix operations

 - Neural Networks